isomerpages/govtech-stp/_student-pass-holder-lane/overview.md

 title: Overview
 permalink: /stpl/overview
 ---
-The Singapore Citizen (SC) / Permanent Resident (PR) Familial Ties Lane (FTL) is a Safe Travel Lane that facilitates entry of immediate family members of SC/PRs, and PR in-principle approval holders into Singapore.
-SC/PRs may return to Singapore without the need for any Entry Approvals and may refer to [this page](/sc-pr/requirements-and-process) for more information instead.
+The Student’s Pass Holder Lane (STPHL) is a Safe Travel lane that facilitates the entry of Student’s Pass (STP) holders and their eligible family members into Singapore.
+STP holders who are related to a Singapore Citizen or Permanent Resident (SC/PR), e.g. immediate family member, relative   or fiancé/fiancée, should apply for entry via the SC/PR Familial Ties Lane .
+Foreign students holding a Dependent’s Pass and family members holding MOM-issued passes should apply for entry via the Work Pass Holder General Lane .

-The table below is a quick overview of the key FTL features and requirements.
-Travellers and applicants who have been approved to travel to Singapore via the FTL should refer to [this page](/scpr-familial-ties-lane/requirements-and-process) for the full entry process.
-Travellers who are not eligible for entry via the FTL may return to <a href="/arriving/overview">this menu</a> to explore other Safe Travel options.
+The table below provides a quick overview of the key STPHL features, requirements as well as application and entry instructions.
+Travellers who are not eligible for entry via the STPHL may return to this menu  to explore other Safe Travel options.

 <table>